Integral representation of martingales motivated by the problem of endogenous completeness in financial economics: Main results

-\begin{Remark} The $t$-analyticity condition on $f^j$ in~\ref{item:5} cannot be relaxed even if $X$ is a one-dimensional Brownian motion, see Example~\ref{ex:2} below.
-By contrast, the $x$-regularity assumptions on the functions $F^j$, $G$, and $f^j$ in~\ref{item:3}, \ref{item:4}, and~\ref{item:5} admit weaker formulations with the $\mathbf{L}_\infty$ space being replaced by appropriate $\mathbf{L}_p$ spaces (with the power $p>1$ different for each of these functions).
-This generalization leads, however, to more delicate and longer proofs and will be dealt with elsewhere. \end{Remark}
+\begin{Remark} The construction of $\mathbb{Q}$ and $S$ is done with a view to accommodate applications to financial economics, see~\cite{Kram:12b}, and to allow for a use of PDE techniques in the proof.
+The $t$-analyticity condition on $f^j$ and $g^j$ in~\ref{item:3} cannot be relaxed even if $X$ is a one-dimensional Brownian motion, see Example~\ref{ex:2} below.
+By contrast, the $x$-regularity assumptions on the functions $F^j$, $G$, $f^j$, and $g^j$ in~\ref{item:2} and~\ref{item:3} admit weaker formulations where the $\mathbf{L}_\infty$ space can be replaced by appropriate $\mathbf{L}_p$ spaces.
+This generalization leads, however, to slightly more delicate and longer proofs and, probably, is not interesting for applications. \end{Remark}

-The proof of Theorem~\ref{th:1} will be given in Section~\ref{sec:proof-theorem} and will rely on the study of parabolic equations in Section~\ref{sec:time-analyt-solut}.
-In Section~\ref{sec:econ-with-cons} we shall apply Theorem~\ref{th:1} to the problem of endogenous completeness in an economy with terminal consumption.